Common searched topics: Manufacturing, Label printing, Sales order

 The following are the basics – we’ve packed a lot of functionality into mobile sales orders, so be sure to check out the other sections in this guide to learn more about specific actions and screens.

-1. Open the inFlow Cloud app on your mobile phone, tap on the Main Menu button (the 3 horizontal lines at the top left of the screen), and select Sales Orders (or directly tap on Sales orders on the homepage).
+1. Open the inFlow Inventory app on your mobile phone, tap on the Main Menu button (the 3 horizontal lines at the top left of the screen), and select Sales Orders (or directly tap on Sales orders on the homepage).

 2. On the sales order list, tap the ‘+’ symbol on the top right of the screen to create a new sales order.